myPOS blog Tips

 Choose a name for your new business

 Whatever you’ll be doing, chances are players already exist in your particular market.
 Pick a name that sounds nothing like theirs.
+This will help you differentiate yourself from other small business owners, regardless of whether you run an online business or a physical store.

 Have your target customers in mind because you will want them to spell and pronounce your name with ease.
 This may also be of help when you remember that your business should have a web presence.
-The more descriptive the name is of your activities, the easier it will be to brand.
-Have in mind, though, that as your business grows, you might want to expand its scope.

 As with nearly everything else around a startup, it’s important to validate.
 Generate several ideas, spread them among your close people, and take notes on their feedback.